 #infosec #awareness #cybersecurity #cyberthreat #cyber #threats

-Let’s explore what those that cannot afford IT equipment for their employ
+Let’s explore those that cannot afford IT equipment for their employ.

-First of all, as employer you should check that your employees’ hardware and operating system are enough secure for your type of activity.
+As an employer, you should check that your employees’ hardware and operating system are secure enough for your type of activity.

-Do not forget that this is the very last option to undergo, however.
+However, do not forget that this is the last option to undergo.
 Private hardware often lacks necessary hardening and security to protect work and sensitive business data from intrusion and violation.

-Finally, you should take similar precautions with your mobile equipment.
+Finally, it would be best to take similar precautions with your mobile equipment.

 No ‘shadow’ IT!

-Failure to outline the tech equipment they need, along with a whitelist of approved software poses a great risk.
-For instance, it could pave the way to adoption of apps that are vulnerable to exploits.
+Failure to outline the tech equipment they need, along with a whitelist of approved software, poses a great risk.
+For instance, it could pave the way for adopting apps that are vulnerable to exploits.

-The pandemic has induced many businesses to perform collaboration, team management and communication software for the first time.
-Then, IT has the duty to ensure that deployed apps have end-to-end-to-end encryption, multifactor authentication and a good operational reputation.
+The pandemic has induced many businesses to perform collaboration, team management, and communication software for the first time.
+IT has the duty to ensure that deployed apps have end-to-end-to-end encryption, multifactor authentication, and a good operational reputation.

-Finally, businesses should provide secure connection.
-VPNs could secure connections from domestic router.
+Finally, businesses should provide a secure connection.
+VPNs could secure connections from domestic routers.
 Routers firmware should be updated to the latest version.
 Switching off WPS could enhance its security, too.

 Secondly, make sure your passwords are strong.
 Two-factors identification is a great tool that could secure apps and accounts from unwanted access.
-Also use a combination of letters, numbers and symbols when setting passwords.
+Also, it uses a combination of letters, numbers, and symbols when setting passwords.
 And do not forget to change them regularly.